postgrespro/pg_probackup/Documentation.md

 Relocates an external directory included into the backup from the OLDDIR to the NEWDIR directory at the time of recovery.
 Both OLDDIR and NEWDIR must be absolute paths.
 If the path contains the equals sign (=), escape it with a backslash.
 This option can be specified multiple times for multiple directories.

     --skip-external-dirs
 Skip external directories included into the backup with the --external-dirs option.
 The contents of these directories will not be restored.

-    --recovery-target-timeline=timeline
-Specifies a particular timeline to restore the cluster into.
-By default, the timeline of the specified backup is used.
+    --skip-block-validation
+Disables block-level checksum verification to speed up validation.
+During automatic validation before restore only file-level checksums will be verified.

     --no-validate
 Skips backup validation.
-You can use this option if you validate backups regularly and would like to save time when running backup or restore operations.
+You can use this option if you validate backups regularly and would like to save time when running restore operations.

-**Recovery Target Options**
+###### Checkdb Options
+The following options can be used together with the `checkdb` command.
+Additionally [Connection Options](#connection-options) and [Logging Options](#logging-options) can be used.

+    --amcheck
+Performs logical verification of indexes for the specified PostgreSQL instance if no corruption was found while checking data files.
+You must have the `amcheck` extention or the `amcheck_next` extension installed in the database to check its indexes.
+For databases without amcheck, index verification will be skipped.

+    --skip-block-validation
+Skip validation of data files.

+    --heapallindexed
+Checks that all heap tuples that should be indexed are actually indexed.
+You can use this option only together with the --amcheck option.
+Can be used only with `amcheck` extension of version 2.0 and `amcheck_next` extension of any version.

+###### Recovery Target Options
-If continuous WAL archiving is configured, you can use one of these options together with restore or validate commands to specify the moment up to which the database cluster must be restored.
+If continuous WAL archiving is configured, you can use one of these options together with `restore` or `validate` commands to specify the moment up to which the database cluster must be restored.

     --recovery-target=immediate|latest
 Defines when to stop the recovery:
 - The immediate value stops the recovery after reaching the consistent state of the specified backup, or the latest available backup if the -i option is omitted.
 - The latest value continues the recovery until all WAL segments available in the archive are applied.

+    --recovery-target-timeline=timeline
+Specifies a particular timeline to which recovery will proceed.
+By default, the timeline of the specified backup is used.

     --recovery-target-lsn=lsn
 Specifies the LSN of the write-ahead log location up to which recovery will proceed.
+Can be used only when restoring database cluster of major version 10 or higher.

     --recovery-target-name=recovery_target_name
 Specifies a named savepoint up to which to restore the cluster data.